Podlaskie Voivodeship: Subdivisions and Białystok Metropolitan Region

 Podlaskie Voivodeship is divided into 17 counties (powiats): 3 city counties, those being Białystok, Suwałki, and Łomża.
 It is also divided into 14 land counties, which these 14 counties are further divided into 118 gminas.

 Metropolitan Białystok was designated by the Voivodeship in the Regulation No. 52/05 of 16 May 2005 in order to help economically develop the region.
 In 2006, the metropolitan area's population was 450,254 inhabitants.
-It covers an area of 1.521 km ².
+It covers an area of 1,521 km^{2}.
 For one km^{2}, there are about 265 people.
 Among urban residents there are more women - 192 thousand.
 For every 100 men, there are 108 women on average.
 The municipalities adjacent to Białystok are slowly losing their agricultural character, becoming residential suburban neighborhoods.

 Demographics

 Podlaskie is the most culturally diverse region of Poland.
 It has the country's largest Eastern Orthodoxy population (but Caholicism is still the dominant) mainly from the large Belarusian minority.
 It also has the highest amount of Lithuanians and Tatars of the voivodeships, and Poland's oldest mosque is located in the village of Kruszyniany.
 The historic Jews have also influenced the local culture.

-Today, mainly Polish and Ruthenian (Ukrainian and Belarusian) are spoken in Podlaskie, while Lithuanian is preserved by the small but compact Lithuanian minority concentrated in the Sejny County.
-Podlachian is spoken by a small minority.
+Today, mainly Polish is spoken in Podlaskie.
+The Belarusian language is spoken by the Belarusian minority in the Bielsk, Hajnówka and Siemiatycze counties, while Lithuanian is preserved by the small but compact Lithuanian minority concentrated in the Sejny county.
+Podlachian language is spoken by a small local minority.